arduano/simdeez/README.md

 fn main() {
 }
 ```
-This will generate 5 functions for you:
+This will generate 5 unsafe functions for you:
 * `distance<S:Simd>` the generic version of your function
 * `distance_scalar`  a scalar fallback
 * `distance_sse2`    SSE2 version